Press TV: Publication of Holocaust denial

-On the subject of International Holocaust Remembrance Day (January 27), an editorial on the Press TV website in 2008 noted, "On this anniversary, we all need to mull over the faking of history and the Greatest Lie Ever Told".
+On the subject of International Holocaust Remembrance Day (27 January), an editorial on the Press TV website in 2008 noted, "On this anniversary, we all need to mull over the faking of history and the Greatest Lie Ever Told".
 In 2008, The Jerusalem Post and the British Searchlight magazine criticized Press TV for reprinting on its website an article entitled "The Walls of Auschwitz: A Review of the Chemical Studies" by the British Holocaust denier Nicholas Kollerstrom which was first published by the denial group, the Committee for Open Debate on the Holocaust (CODOH).
 The document claims that the Auschwitz gas chambers were used for "benign" purposes only and said "the alleged massacre of Jewish people by gassing during World War II was scientifically impossible".
 Press TV described Kollerstrom, by then removed as an honorary fellow of University College London (UCL) because of the article, as a "distinguished academic".
 Other Holocaust deniers to have appeared on the station include Michèle Renouf and Peter Rushton.

 In a 2014 article on the website, the Canadian writer Brandon Martinez described Auschwitz as having been an appealing place where Jews were able to participate in "cultural and leisure activities".
-He rejected the existence of gas chambers during The Holocaust and the use of Zyklon B for the mass killings of History of the Jews in Europe.
-To make his assertions he drew on claims made by Holocaust deniers Mark Webber and David Irving.
+He rejected the existence of gas chambers during the Holocaust and the use of Zyklon B for the mass killings of European Jews.
+To make his assertions, he drew on claims made by Holocaust deniers Mark Webber and David Irving.

 In November 2013, the Press TV website reprinted an opinion piece in its 'Viewpoints' section, first written by M.I.
 Bhat for Veterans Today, although Bhat was a regular columnist for Press TV as well.
 The article blamed Jews for their fate in the Holocaust and accepted "the Nazi regime’s anti-Jewish conspiracy theories as historical fact".
 Bhat queried whether American Jews were "incubating another Hitler".